Motivic Atiyah-Segal completion theorem: Derived categories of quotient stacks

 \end{theorem} \begin{proof} Making use of Theorem \ref{thm:compact}, one can replicate the proof of \cite[Thm.~4.25]{Gysin}. \end{proof} \begin{remark}[Group scheme $G$] Let $X$ be a separated $k$-scheme of finite type equipped with a $G$-action and $Z \hookrightarrow X$ a $G$-stable closed subscheme.
 If the quotient stack $[X/G]$ has the resolution property\footnote{Recall from Thomason \cite[Lem.~2.6]{Thomason-Adv} that if $X$ admits an ample family of $G$-equivariant line bundles, then $[X/G]$ has the resolution property.
-This holds, for example, when $X$ is normal and admits an ample family of (non-equivariant) line bundles.} (i.e., every coherent sheaf on $[X/G]$ is a quotient of a vector bundle), then it follows from the work of Krishna-Ravi \cite[Lem.
+This holds, for example, when $X$ is normal and admits an ample family of (non-equivariant) line bundles.} (i.e., every coherent sheaf on $[X/G]$ is a quotient of a vector bundle), then, since $G$ is a linearly reductive group $k$-scheme, it follows from the work of Krishna-Ravi \cite[Lem.
 2.7 and Prop.~3.3]{KR} that the triangulated category $\cD_{\mathrm{Qcoh}}([X/G])_Z$ is compactly generated.
-Moreover, its full triangulated subcategory of compact objects identifies with $\perf([X/G])_Z$. \end{remark}
+Moreover, its full triangulated subcategory of compact objects identifies with $\perf([X/G])_Z$.
+These two facts will play a key role in the proof of Theorem \ref{thm:homotopy}. \end{remark}